What is it?

 80% of the course is assessed by two examinations at the end of the course.
 10% of the course is based on a piece of your own writing.
 10% of the course is based on your own investigation into an aspect of English.

 You will be taught by a subject specialist and examiner for A Level English Language.

 Field trips, projects and employability opportunities

 Whilst studying English Language at Blackpool Sixth, you will also have the opportunity to join our debating society and to contribute to our award winning magazine, Sixth Sense.
-This year we are also planning visits to the John Ryland’s Library in Manchester and a residential visit to the Lake District -we’re not doing this next year )-and relevant university courses.
+This year we are also planning visits to the John Ryland’s Library in Manchester and other universities.
 We also hope to welcome a range of speakers including ex-students who have used their A Level within their careers.

 Where does it lead?